Simple Recursion

 (+ n (sum-to-n (- n 1))))) ; Recursive call: sum current n with result of smaller problem

-How It Works: Backtracking and Unwinding
+How It Works: Breaking Down and Reassembling

 Step-by-Step Trace of sum-to-n 3